twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Version 5.6 (2007-07-19) uses a non-standard resource layout which prevents [UPX](https://upx.github.io/) from packing the executable file (NotPackedException).
-Some versions do not use it.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.
 * The PostScript names modified when opening fonts in Font Creator Program 3.0 and 4.0 are as follows: the full stop at **.notdef** is removed, **nonmarkingreturn** changes to **CR** and **exclamdown** changes to **exclamationdown**.
-* High-Logic used to mirror the installer in its own domain derived from the program name up to version 6.1.
+* High-Logic mirrored the installer in its own domain derived from the program name up to version 6.1.

 ## Unregistered version limitations
-If registration is not performed during or within the grace period or fails because of an invalid registration key, the following restrictions will be imposed on the version number:
+If registration is not performed during or within the grace period or fails because of an illegal or invalid registration key, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar (version 5.0 & above) and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
+* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will display a word in the title bar (version 5.0 & above) and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` stating that the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
 In version 6.0 & above there is a menu to register or buy the program in `TMAINFORMFONTCREATOR`.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
 * 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be tested (version 6.0), installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will hide the developer tools menu and some developer options if shown and randomly replace some glyphs in generated fonts with the company's logo.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will hide the developer tools menu and some developer options if shown and replace .notdef and many glyphs in generated fonts with the company's logo.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 ## Windows version compatibility
 | Operating system              | Latest version |